sjan/Android-Tutorial-MansionOfMadnessDiceRoller-Part1/README.md

 ### What is this Application/Package Name for? ###

 * **Application name**: Name of the app.
 * **Company domain**: This is part of the app's Identity.
 Android associates the app to the creator to avoid naming conflicts.
 Imagine 'Stephen' builds an app called "DiceRoller" and 'Joe' builds an app also called "DiceRoller".
-To deal with this naming collision, Android asks that Stephen and Joe identify thier apps with  company domains.
+To deal with this naming collision, Android asks that Stephen and Joe identify their apps with  company domains.
 This doesn't really come into play too much the app is published into the Playstore.
 * **Project location**: Where to put the project in your local file system
 * **Package name**: This is the namespace that the app's java classes will use.
 By default, they line up with the company domain.
 More about package domains can be found all around the internet including [Java documentation](https://docs.oracle.com/javase/tutorial/java/package/packages.html).